amrohwary/planit-app/README.md

   <h1 align="center">Share your unique adventures on Planit</h1>
   <h3 align="center">Discover new things to do wherever you go!</h3>
   <img src="screenshots/futurePlans.png">
   <h3 align="center">Less debating, more planning!
-Collaborate on trips with friends effortlessly</h3>
+Collaborate with friends effortlessly</h3>
 </p>